What You Need to Know About Gretna Theatre

 A: So, I curate the material that we choose, and then I bring in the staff and have them weigh in too.
 From there, I seek out the shows and figure out what matches with what and how we want to do things.
 As far as the actors go, we have a contract with the Actors Equity Association, the professional actors’ union, and we hire through open auditions.

-This year, for all of our shows as well as our apprentices, we probably had 700, maybe 800, submissions.
-This summer has a very eclectic group of shows and we tried to run the gamut of style and material so that we have something for everybody.
+In 2024, for all of our shows as well as our apprentices, we probably had 700, maybe 800, submissions.
+That summer had a very eclectic group of shows and we tried to run the gamut of style and material so that we have something for everybody.
 But ideally, you know, every generation can enjoy all the shows, and that’s kind of the goal when we’re selecting the season.

 Q: What does the theatre do in the off-season?